thoughtspot/thoughtspot.github.io/_admin/worksheets/delete-worksheet.md

 title: [Delete a worksheet or table]
 keywords: tbd
 last_updated: tbd
-summary: "When you try to delete a worksheet or table, you'll see a message listing any dependent objects that must be removed first."
+summary: "When you try to delete a worksheet or atable, you can see a message listing any dependent objects that must be removed first."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 ThoughtSpot checks for dependencies whenever you try to remove a table or worksheet.
-A list of dependent objects is shown, and you can click them to delete them or remove the dependency.
-Then you'll be able to remove the table or worksheet.
+A list of dependent objects appears, and you can click them to delete them or remove the dependency.
+Then, you can remove the table or worksheet.

 To delete a worksheet or table: